 All images and content are owned by Chez Nermine® and are copyright protected.
 Please do not use my images and/or recipes without prior permission.
 If you would like to republish a recipe, please rewrite it in your own words and link back to the recipe page on my site.
 Original recipes and creations of this site are intended for personal and home use.
 Commercial replication or media consumption are only allowed with a written consent and agreement with Chez Nermine owner.
 Otherwise it is considered a violation of intellectual property.
 Thank you for respecting and appreciating the amount of time and effort that goes into creating wholesome and unique recipes.

 Dear friends and followers of Chez Nermine, this week on my blog I am delighted to host Ramita Anand, an exceptional expat wife, who I had the pleasure to meet in Singapore.
+She shares her mother’s recipe for Indian Fried Bhatura Bread.

 Meet My Guest: Ramita Rand